View outside the Kenosha Engine Plant.

 While the mass assembly portion of the automotive industry declined in southeast Wisconsin in the late 20th and early 21st Century, the Kenosha Engine Plant actually saw brief periods of success.
 While Chrysler closed the Kenosha assembly and stamping plants in 1988, they kept the engine plant open.
 In July 2002, Chrysler dedicated a 500,000 square-foot expansion to launch a new 3.5-liter V6 engine used in the Chrysler Pacifica.
 The launch marked the completion of a three-year expansion at the plant priced at $624 million.
 However, that growth was short-lived and, when the recession hit in 2007-2009, the plant became another industrial casualty after Chrysler declared bankruptcy.
 The engine plant shut down in the fall of 2010.

-This effort includes the Kenosha Engine Plant.
-In October 2009, the DNR filed a proof of claim of $36 million for the plant.
-Of the $15 million available nationally for Chrysler’s environmental issues, the court awarded $10 million to Wisconsin if the property remains unsold.
-The plant is currently owned by a bankruptcy liquidation trust after the Chrysler bankruptcy proceedings were finalized in May 2010.
-The trust has placed the property on the market and is seeking a buyer.
+This effort included the Kenosha Engine Plant.
+In October 2009, DNR filed a proof of claim of $36 million for the plant.
+Of the $15 million available nationally for Chrysler's environmental issues, the court awarded $10 million to Wisconsin if the property remained unsold.

 To learn more about the site history at the Kenosha Engine Plant, please see the Time Line tab.